Faberware FMO07ABTBKA 0.7 Cu. Ft. Compact Countertop Microwave review

 The FMO07ABTBKA has a decent range of preset cooking options.
 (Image credit: Future)

-There is a decent selection of cooking options with the FMO07ABTBKA.
-You get presets for popcorn, potato, pizza, frozen vegetables, beverages, and dinner plates.
-You can also use the six express options and get cooking for between one and six minutes with the touch of one button.
+The FMO07ABTBKA offers a decent selection of cooking options.
+It has presets for popcorn, potato, pizza, frozen vegetables, beverages, and dinner plates.
+You can also use the six express options and cook for between one and six minutes with the touch of one button.

-This is not one of the microwaves that will sense the moisture levels and adjust cooking times automatically, but it does have a memory button for saving often-used settings.
-For instance, if you often cook something at 80% power for 2 minutes and 10 seconds you can avoid inputting those time and power level settings every time.
-You can save that setting and push one button.
+This is not one of the microwaves that senses moisture levels and adjusts cooking times automatically, but it does have a memory button for saving often-used settings.
+For instance, if you often cook something at 80% power for 2 minutes and 10 seconds, you can avoid inputting those time and power level settings every time by saving that setting and pushing one button.

-Aside from the cooking options you can defrost by time or by weight with this microwave.
-A keypad lock will keep the kids from accessing any of the features.
+In addition to the cooking options, this microwave allows you to defrost by time or by weight.
+A keypad lock prevents children from accessing any of the features.

-The FMO07ABTBKA has just 700 watts and that is the lowest of all the ones we tested.
-It really wasn't noticeable during our testing, or at least we couldn't directly connect a weaker performance to the lower wattage.
+The FMO07ABTBKA has just 700 watts, the lowest of all the ones we tested.
+It wasn't noticeable during our testing, or at least we couldn't directly connect a weaker performance to the lower wattage.

-Other microwaves of the same wattage had their own unique scores for everything and they outscored the units with more watts on some tasks, though that’s not to say that you may want a more powerful microwave for some tasks.
+Other microwaves of the same wattage had unique scores for everything, and they outscored the units with more watts on some tasks, though that’s not to say that you may want a more powerful microwave for some tasks.

 an inside view of the Faberware FMO07ABTBKA